AmazingPhysicsForAll

 The fastest tool we have to communicate with any extraterrestrial life is electromagnetic (EM) waves.
 If we broadcast EM messages in all directions, aliens may never be able to receive them as the strength of EM wave decreases exponentially as it travels through vast cosmos.
 Remember that the interstellar space is depressingly vast.

 Even if we know their exact location in the Milky Way, communicating with aliens is still a big challenge.
-Assume that they are 1000 lightyears away from us.
-Our first message, “hello aliens”, will take 1000 years to reach them and their reply, in whatever form, will take another 1000 years.
+Assume that they are 1000 light years away from us.
+Our first message, “Hello Aliens”, will take 1000 years to reach them and their reply, in whatever form, will take another 1000 years.
 It is not an easy task.
 We will encounter not only language barriers but also time barrier.

 How Common is Life?

 We know well that advanced life exists in the universe.
 Because we are the proof for that.
-But how common life is in the universe?
+But how common is life in the universe?
 Is the universe teeming with advanced life everywhere?
 Or is it extremely rare?

 We know that it took several billion years to get the life started on Earth after the formation of sterile planets in the solar system.
 In addition, it took another billion years to get us on this planet after microorganisms came into existence.
 Though the exact details of terrestrial life’s origin is still a mystery, it is clear that a big chain of most improbable coincidences occurred.
 That resulted in intelligent life on Earth.